Welcome to the Health Office

 The school nurse should be made aware of all food and environmental allergies.
 Emergency plans will be made for each student on an individual basis.

 Saint Catherine of Siena is a nut/peanut vigilant school.
 Some classrooms may be designated “nut/peanut free” according to the needs of the students in the classroom.
 All EpiPens are kept in the health office with the proper medical authorization forms.
-In order to keep all our students with food allergies safe, we ask that no food be brought into the classrooms for celebrations without speaking to the school nurse.
+In order to keep all our students with food allergies safe, we ask that no food be brought into the classrooms for celebrations with tree nuts, or peanuts ingredients.